El gran juego de la oca: Premise and gameplay

 Four adult contestants, two men and two women, played a giant board game based on the centuries-old children's game, Juego de la oca (Game of the Goose).
 A 63-space game board was set up around the perimeter of a large arena, with the object being to reach space 63 by exact count.
 Contestants earned money with each roll of the dice, which they then used to bet on how well they could perform pruebas, or Hollywood-type challenges and stunts that tested the contestants' minds, bodies, and nerves.
 The majority of these challenges took place either on a main stage (one of two in the second season), a giant cage, a circular swimming pool in the middle of the set, or on one of several large playing floors for the more elaborate challenges.

 A contestant began the game with ₧100,000 (€601, then-equivalent to roughly US$800).
 On a turn, he or she "rolled" the electronic "dice", and advanced the number of spaces rolled.
-Each space traveled was worth ₧10,000.
+Each space traveled via dice roll was worth ₧10,000.
 After landing on the designated space, the contestant was shown a prueba that he had to perform.
 After the host explained how to accomplish the task, the contestant wagered some or all of his money, depending on how confident he/she was that he/she could succeed.
 Successfully completing the stunt added the player's wager to his or her score, while a failed stunt deducted the wager.
 Not attempting a prueba, or refusing to go through a "punishment" sequence (such as the haircut space) where required, resulted in a contestant losing all of his or her money accumulated to that point; however, this rarely happened.